 Maine: Premiums cannot vary based on age, and that provision also includes people under age 65.

-Massachusetts: Only available to those with end-stage renal disease.
+Massachusetts: Only available to those without end-stage renal disease.
 Premiums cannot vary based on age.

 Mississippi: Insurers can charge up to 50% higher than the rates that apply to people who are 65 years old.

 Missouri: Under 65 Medigap rates must be equal to the “weighted average aged premium rate.”
-This basically amounts to a premium somewhat around 35% higher.
+This usually amounts to a premium around 35% higher than average.

 New Hampshire: Insurers can charge no more than the highest advertised rate for those over 65.